~ Our Mission: To ensure safeguards and enhance quality for children in out-of-home care. ~

 - Family Child Care Homes – child care in a private home for one to six children preschool–age or younger and one to three school-age children

-- Large Family Child Care Homes – child care in a private home or commercial (non-residential) setting for seven to twelve children preschool-age or younger and one or two school-age children
+- Large Family Child Care Homes – child care in a private home or commercial (non-residential) setting depending on zoning codes for seven to twelve children preschool-age or younger and one or two school-age children

 - Early Care and Education and School-Age Centers (includes day care centers, nursery schools, preschools, and before/after school care) – child care in a commercial (non-residential) setting for thirteen or more children